Roadworks Information and Planned Road Closures

 Construction is underway at the Black Dog Way junction, having started on 9 February.
 A Meet the Contractor event took place on Wednesday 4 February 2026 from 10am – 6pm at Gloucester Heritage Hub, Clarence Row, Alvin Street, Gloucester GL1 3DW.

-In the first few weeks of construction, lane widths have been reduced on approaches to the junction.
+Lane widths have been reduced on approaches to the junction and a temporary mini roundabout installed.
 From the start of the project, turning right from London Road onto Black Dog Way is no longer available, and this change is now permanent.
 This measure is essential for maintaining junction capacity, improving traffic flow and protecting priority for buses and emergency vehicles.

 This arrangement will remain in place until later phases of the project, when the permanent junction layout and traffic signals are reinstated.